New Jersey Roads - NJ 29/175

 Snazz!
 Old white sign still stands.

 Entering Lambertville from the south, the one-way street to the left is Main Street.
 It was once NJ 29 both directions, then after becoming one-way, was STILL NJ 29 both directions.
 Huh?
-That situation may have finally been fixed by putting both directions on the road to the right, which is where signage has them, as well as the straight-line diagram.
+That situation was finally fixed by putting both directions on the road to the right, which is where signage has them.
 That road is short NJ 165, a remnant of the original NJSHR 29 that followed NJ 29 through 165 into NJ 179 eastward, along the route of US 202 to Somerville.
 And hey, wasn't US 22 NJSHR 29 from Somerville eastward?
 Gee...

 SB and NB (well, on the NB side but facing the Delaware River), there hasn't been a railroad here for probably decades.